OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_52.rst

 Read the :ref:`Compatibility Guide <compatibility>` and `Release Notes <http://opennebula.org/software/release/>`_ to know what is new in OpenNebula |version|.

+.. warning:: If you are using the vCenter drivers, there is a manual intervention required in order to upgrade to OpenNebula 5.4.

 Upgrading a Federation
 ================================================================================